siznax/blacklivesmatter/power-1998-greene.md

 **7. GET OTHERS TO DO THE WORK FOR YOU, BUT ALWAYS TAKE THE CREDIT**

 Use the wisdom, knowledge, and legwork of other people to further your own cause.
-Not only will such assis¬ tance save you valuable time and energy, it will give you a godlike aura of efficiency and speed.
+Not only will such assistance save you valuable time and energy, it will give you a godlike aura of efficiency and speed.
 In the end your helpers will be forgotten and you will be remembered.
 Never do yourself what others can do for you.